kilipan/nasin-toki/README.md

 There are three different ways to build a question.

 ### `X ala X`
-This construction is used for simple yes-or-no questions: `Y li X ala X` It asks the listener whether the sentence `Y li X` is true.
+This construction is used for simple yes-or-no questions: `Y li X ala X`
+It asks the listener which one of the sentences `Y li X` and `Y li X ala` is true.
-To answer an `X ala X` question, we simply repeat the predicate for yes (`X`) or the predicate followed by `ala` for "no" (`X ala`).
+To answer an `X ala X` question, we simply repeat the predicate (`X`) to say that `Y li X` is true, or the predicate followed by `ala` (`X ala`) to say that `Y li X ala` is true.[^lon-answer]
-For "no", we can also just say `ala`.
+For the second case, we can also just say `ala`.
 Of course it is always possible to answer in a full sentence instead.

+[^lon-answer]: Some people also answer these kinds of questions with `lon`, meaning "true" or "correct".
+I advise against doing so, since in the `X ala X` construction it is not clear which of the choices is explicitly asked for.

 Example:
 `soweli loje li moku ala moku e kili` - "Do foxes eat vegetables?"